Resolving the black hole sphere of influence in a hyper-luminous obscured quasar at redshift 4.6: Observed [C ii ] kinematics

 \subsection{Channel maps}

-The channel maps of the natural-weighted cube (see Figure \ref{fig:channel_maps}), show that the gas between -240 and 240 $\rm km~s^{-1}$ is more symmetrically distributed around the central peak emission of the line integrated emission than the faster moving gas.
-Clearly, the observed blue shifted gas becomes progressively disturbed and offset from the peak with increasing speed towards -660 $\rm km~s^{-1}$.
-The gas in the 240 to 720 $\rm km~s^{-1}$ range displays a rounder morphology and with a smaller offset but is significantly disturbed towards the southeast, northeast and southwest.
-We further isolate the high-velocity gas, by separately collapsing the channels with velocities above $>$ 240 $\rm km~s^{-1}$ and below $<$ $-$420 $\rm km~s^{-1}$.
-As shown in Figure \ref{fig: outflows with the first moment}, this fast moving gas seems to account for most of the spatial structures observed in the first moment of the line emission (Figure \ref{fig:moment}), suggesting the latter is dominated by outflows instead of rotation.
-Figure \ref{fig:channel_maps} and \ref{fig: outflows with the first moment} also indicate the red-outflows and blue-outflows are not distributed symmetrically with respect to each other, with the blue one appearing only in one direction and significantly more collimated.
+The channel maps of the natural-weighted cube (see Figure \ref{fig:cii_channel_maps}) show that the gas between -240 and 240 $\rm km~s^{-1}$ is more symmetrically distributed around the central peak emission of the integrated line emission.
+In contrast, the faster moving gas show asymmetry.
+The observed blue-shifted gas (V $<$ -300 $\rm km~s^{-1}$) becomes progressively more disturbed and offset from the central peak with increasing speed.
+The gas in the 240 to 720 $\rm km~s^{-1}$ range displays a rounder morphology with a smaller offset but is significantly disturbed towards the southeast, northeast and southwest.
+We further isolate the high-velocity gas by separately collapsing the channels with velocities above $>$ 240 $\rm km~s^{-1}$ and below $<$ $-$420 $\rm km~s^{-1}$.
+As shown in Figure \ref{fig: outflows with the first moment}, this fast moving gas seems to account for most of the spatial structures observed in the first moment of the line emission (Figure \ref{cii_M1_M2}), suggesting the first moment is dominated by outflows rather than rotation.
+Figures \ref{fig:cii_channel_maps} and \ref{fig: outflows with the first moment} also indicate the red-outflows and blue-outflows are not distributed symmetrically: the blue outflow appears only in one direction and significantly more collimated.

-The higher velocities towards the southern edge of the first moment in the uniform-weighted cube (see the top-right panel of Figure \ref{fig:moment}), also points towards outflowing gas in the innermost scales, and in fact may correspond to the base of the red-outflows seen in the natural-weighted cube.
+The higher velocities towards the southern edge of the first moment in the uniform-weighted cube (see the top-right panel of Figure \ref{cii_M1_M2}) also points towards outflowing gas in the innermost scales.
+This high velocity component may correspond to the base of the red outflows seen in the natural-weighted cube.